thosgood/this-weeks-finds/markdown/1-50/week31.md

 in Smolin's argument (though I haven't seen his book yet).
 But it is at least conceivable.

-Now, given these hypotheses a marvelous consequence ensues: Darwinian evolution!
+Now, given these hypotheses a marvellous consequence ensues: Darwinian evolution!
 Those universes whose parameters are such that many black holes are formed will have many progeny, so the constants of physics can be expected to be "tuned" for the formation of many black holes.
 As Smolin emphasizes, while the hypotheses A and B may seem impossible to test directly at present, we do at least have a hope of testing this consequence.
-He has studied the marvelously intricate process of star formation in the galaxy and attempted to see whether altering the constants of physics appear "tuned" for maximizing black hole production, and he argues in his book that they do appear so tuned.
+He has studied the marvellously intricate process of star formation in the galaxy and attempted to see whether altering the constants of physics appear "tuned" for maximizing black hole production, and he argues in his book that they do appear so tuned.
 Of